domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Use the Oxford comma.
 It is more professional, accurate and precise.
 See, doesn't that bother you, too?

 Always check first if the milk is spoiled or else you shall greatly regret it later.
 If it is, dump it before you get hurt.
+(And, do it the responsible and clean way so the carton doesn't turn to rot and attract flies.)

 Shave with cold water.
 I know--it's counterintuitive.
 Heck, while we're at it, floss the teeth you wish to keep, and wear sunscreen.